datacarpentry/shell-genomics/episodes/05-writing-scripts.md

 We want the script to tell us when it's done.

-- Open `bad-reads-script.sh` and add the line "echo Script finished!" after the grep command and save the file.
+- Open `bad-reads-script.sh` and add the line `echo "Script finished!"` after the grep command and save the file.
 - Run the updated script

 ***